j-dsouza/j-dsouza.github.io/content/posts/2022-01-advent-of-code-assembly.md

 {{</collapse>}}

+> Note: At this point, we have stored the memory location of the start of our data inside the stack pointer, `sp` and the end of our data is in `x13`.
+These will both be useful in future

 There are a few new things in this code, namely the comparison , `cmp`, and branching, `beq`, `bne` operators.
 These are the fundamental building blocks of if statements and loops in modern programming languages.
 As you can see, we are also starting to write something resembling functions, eg `_convert_loop_start`, which are used to add some sense and readability to our control flow.

 Comparison and branching operators allow us to write code such as the following very basic if statement - This can quite easily be turned into loops by jumping to an instruction further above the point in the program you are in at any point: